Last Updated on July 2, 2026 by Daniel Globe

 What are the benefits of using a hiking staff?

-Using a hiking staff can provide added stability and support while hiking, especially on uneven terrain.
-It can also help reduce strain on the knees and lower body, and provide assistance when crossing streams or navigating steep inclines.
+A hiking staff adds stability and support on uneven terrain, can reduce strain on the knees and lower body, and helps with balance when crossing streams or navigating steep inclines.

 How long should a hiking staff be?